 Trust monies and property held by Council but not subject to the control of Council, have been excluded from these statements.

 A separate statement of monies held in the Trust Fund is available for inspection at the Council office by any person free of charge.

-(iii) Joint Ventures & Associated Entities
+(iii) Joint Ventures

-Council has no interest in any Joint Venture Entities, Assets, Operations or Associated Entities.
+Council has no interest in any Joint Venture Entities, Assets or Operations.